minecraft-linux/macos-builder/README.md

 Game licenses can be revoked at any point of time by you, Microsoft/Mojang or Google, as it happened for all residents of Russia.

-Ignoring this policy may cause suspension including termination of this project like when it happened between 2022-2023.
+Violation of this policy may result in the suspension or termination of this project, which has occurred during the 2022-23 period.

 _Exception to the rule are Minecraft Trial and Edu where the latter doesn't work at this time._